Pjj0417/swin-CRM/README.md

 Existing vision-based fatigue detection methods often rely heavily on manually annotated data and may have limited capability in learning robust representations across different drivers and operating conditions.

-To address these challenges, the study investigates a **contrastive self-supervised learning framework** for train driver fatigue detection.
-The framework combines hierarchical visual representation learning, masked image reconstruction, adaptive local feature modeling, and contrastive representation learning.
+To address these challenges, this study investigates a **contrastive self-supervised learning framework** for train driver fatigue detection.
+The framework combines hierarchical visual representation learning, deformable window modeling, masked image reconstruction, and contrastive representation learning to improve the extraction of fatigue-related visual features.

-The implementation example provided in this repository focuses on **Swin-MAE with DWMM**, which learns fatigue-related visual representations from partially masked facial images.
+As an implementation example, this repository provides **Swin-MAE with DWMM**, illustrating how deformable window modeling can be integrated with masked image reconstruction for self-supervised visual representation learning.

 ---